percona/everest-doc/docs/mongo_sharding.md

 Here are few recommendations to fine-tune your setup for MongoDB sharding:

-- Scalability: To enhance your cluster's scalability, consider increasing the number of shards, based on your anticipated load.
+- **Scalability**: To enhance your cluster's scalability, consider increasing the number of shards, based on your anticipated load.

-- Fault Tolerance: To ensure fault tolerance, MongoDB uses replica sets.
+- **Fault tolerance**: To ensure fault tolerance, MongoDB uses replica sets.
 This ensures that if one server fails, another replica can take over without impacting the cluster’s availability.

-- Redundancy: It is recommended that the nodes be deployed in a MongoDB sharded cluster as replica sets of 3 or 5 members.
+- **Redundancy**: It is recommended that the nodes be deployed in a MongoDB sharded cluster as replica sets of 3 or 5 members.
 This is important for maintaining high availability and ensuring the sharded cluster continues functioning even if some servers fail.